hypo69/hypo/pytest/gemini/src/ai/revai/readme.ru.md

 3. **Error Handling:** The placeholder functions now include `try...except` blocks to catch potential exceptions.
 This ensures that your tests won't crash if the API call encounters an issue.

-4. **pytest.raises:** Demonstrates how to use `pytest.raises` to check for specific exceptions (in this example, `FileNotFoundError`).
+4. **pytest.raises:** DemonStartes how to use `pytest.raises` to check for specific exceptions (in this example, `FileNotFoundError`).
 This is a critical technique for testing error conditions.

 5. **Test Data:** Replace the example file paths ("path/to/audio.wav") with *actual* valid and invalid audio file paths.
 This is essential for the tests to operate.